Gender disparity in computing: Background

-In the early days of computers and computing, managers readily hired women as programming was seen as a low-skill clerical occupation, similar to telephone operators and typists.
-They often worked as "human computers," making complicated calculations and working in large groups, such as the Harvard Computers.
+In the early days of computers and computing, managers readily hired women as programming was seen as a low-skilled clerical occupation, similar to telephone operators and typists.
+They often worked as human computers, making complicated calculations and working in large groups, such as the Harvard Computers.
 They also worked on ballistic calculations and cryptography.
 However, since 1843 women have been making contributions to computer science when Charles Babbage hired Ada Lovelace as an assistant.
 Lovelace went on to write one of history's earliest computer programs.
 Joan Clarke was also one such woman who made immense contributions to computing during World War II.
 She was a British mathematician and codebreaker who worked at Bletchley Park on breaking codes generated by Enigma machines, eventually developing Alan Turing's bombe technology to aid in deciphering complex Nazi messages.
 Despite her significant contributions to cybersecurity, Clarke's accomplishments were largely ignored until recently.
 She died in 1986 but in 2013, was posthumously awarded an OBE (Order of the British Empire) for her work as a cryptanalyst.
 In 1946, the University of Pennsylvania's Moore School of Electrical engineering and the United States Army Ballistics Research Laboratory began to research the trajectories of projectiles.
 However, there were only two hundred women involved in this research.
 Additionally, due to the lack of labor resources during the Second World War, women were actively recruited into computing jobs.
 The early programmers on machines such as ENIAC were mostly women., an example being the six women who designed the public demonstrations and prepared ENIAC for its public debut.